phan/docker/README.md

 ## Running phan/docker
-> If you’re just getting started with Phan, you should follow Phan’s excellent [Tutorial for Analyzing A Large Sloopy Code Base][phan-tutorial] to setup the initial configuration for your project.
+> If you’re just getting started with Phan, you should follow Phan’s excellent [Tutorial for Analyzing A Large Sloppy Code Base][phan-tutorial] to setup the initial configuration for your project.

 All of Phan’s command line flags can be passed to `phan/docker`.